 Steve and Gerdine Stanley – New Tribes Mission

 Steve is from the UK.
 He became a Christian at university whilst studying aeronautical engineering when he was 18.
-Becoming a Chrstian at Uni set him on a different path from what he had been walking in, he joined the Open Air Mission as a trainee evangelist upon graduating rather than pursuing engineering.
+Becoming a Christian at Uni set him on a different path from what he had been walking in, causing him to join the Open Air Mission as a trainee evangelist upon graduating rather than pursuing engineering.